shashankbarsin/azure-docs/articles/container-registry/container-registry-tutorial-pipelines-build.md

 services: container-registry
 author: shashankbarsin
 manager: gwallace
 ms.service: container-registry
 ms.topic: quickstart
 ms.date: 08/17/2019
 ms.author: shasb
 ---

-# Build and push images to Azure Container Registry using Azure Pipelines
+# Continuous integration in Azure Pipelines

 In this step-by-step guide you'll learn how to use Azure Pipelines for building and pushing an image to Azure Container Registry.
-With each update made to code in the version control repository, an image is built and pushed to Azure Container Registry.
+With each update made to the source control repository, an image is built and pushed to Azure Container Registry.

 ## Pre-requisites